isomerpages/moe-unitypri/_parents-matter/School Rules & Discipline Guidelines.md

 permalink: /parents-matters/Information/School-Rules-and-Discipline-Guidelines/permalink/
 description: ""
 ---
+Good discipline is fundamental to ensuring learning and progress.
+Our school’s philosophy on discipline is to transit every student to reach independence and self-discipline, grounded on sound values.
+What that means is all students must learn and take onus for their behaviours and the consequences of their actions.

+We take a whole-school approach to discipline and articulate explicitly to our students the school rules and expectations at the start of every academic year. **Please refer to the Student Handbook on what are expected of our students.**

+Our Character and Citizenship Education (CCE) drives the inculcation of appropriate values and behaviours.
+To build good character so that your child always does the right thing even when no one is watching, the school expects him/her to act in accordance with the school rules.
+Do go through the Student Handbook with your child and reinforce the significance of sound values and appropriate behaviours.
 ### **Singing the National Anthem and taking the Pledge**
 *   Students who are Singapore citizens must sing the National Anthem and take the Pledge.
 Students will take the Pledge with the right fist over the heart.
 *   Non-citizens are to stand at attention to show respect during the flag raising and flag lowering ceremonies.